jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 Some observations that were made:

 * When standardising new technology, the parties involved in the effort may think they agree on what the goals are, but often in reality are surprised in the end.
-For instance, with DNS-over-HTTPS there were very different aspirations, some around improvements in confidentiality of the queries, some around operational and latency improvements to DNS operations, and some about shifting business and deployment models.
+For instance, with DNS-over-HTTPS (DoH, {{RFC8484}}) there were very different aspirations, some around improvements in confidentiality of the queries, some around operational and latency improvements to DNS operations, and some about shifting business and deployment models.
 The full picture was not clear before the work was completed.

-* In DNS, UDP-based DDOS is practical reality, and only a handful of providers can handle the traffic load in these attacks.
+* In DNS, DDoS is practical reality, and only a handful of providers can handle the traffic load in these attacks.

 The hopeful side of this issue is that there are some potential answers:

-* DDOS defenses do not have to come through large entities, as layered defenses and federation also helps similarly.
+* DDoS defenses do not have to come through large entities, as layered defenses and federation also helps similarly.

 * Surveillance state data capture can be fought with data object encryption, and not storing all of the data in one place.